jargv/plumbus/README.md

-# midus - Use any function as a net/http handler
+# midus - Turn any function into a net/http handler

 ## How?
 Reflection.
-But keep reading... there's more to it.
+But keep reading, there's more to it.

 ## Isn't Reflection too slow?
-Probabaly not for many uses, *however* you can also run the `midus` command line tool via `go generate` to use code generation in place of reflection and  eliminate all per-request reflection. (there will still be a small amount of reflection during setup).
+Probabaly for some uses, *however* you can also run the `midus` command line tool via `go generate` to use code generation in place of reflection and  eliminate all per-request reflection. (there will still be a small amount of reflection during setup).

 ## Are there any constraints on the functions?
 Yes there are: